metal-stack/docs/docs/src/overview/networking.md

 > Picture 4: Illustration of two distinct routing tables of VRF1 (enslaved: servers A and B) and VRF2 (enslaved: server C)

-To leaverage the potential and power of BGP, VRF, EVPN/VXLAN without a vendor lock-in the implementation relies on hardware that is supported by open network operating system: Cumulus Linux.
+To leaverage the potential and power of BGP, VRF, EVPN/VXLAN without a vendor lock-in the implementation relies on hardware that is supported by open network operating system: SONiC.

 ## Implementation